khh-Niloy/java-project/README.md

 A web application for tracking personal income and expenses, designed to help you manage your finances effectively.

+## Problem Statement

+Managing personal finances effectively is a common challenge faced by individuals in their daily lives.
+Many people struggle to track their expenses, identify spending patterns, and make informed decisions about budgeting and saving.
+Without a proper system, financial oversight often leads to overspending, lack of savings, and difficulty in understanding where the money is going.

+The Expense Tracker application is designed to solve this problem by providing a simple yet powerful tool to:

+- Record daily income and expenses
+- Categorize transactions for better organization
+- View summarized financial data and breakdowns by category or transaction type
+- Edit or delete transactions when necessary to maintain accurate records

+By offering these features in an intuitive interface, this app empowers users to take control of their financial activities, ultimately helping them build better money management skills and achieve financial goals more efficiently.

 ## Features

 - Add, view, update, and delete income/expense transactions